pwwang/pipen-report/docs/writing.md

     - `DocumentDownload`: Default icon
   - a list of strings or a single string, each string will be the `src` and `tip` will be inferred from the `src`.
 The `icon` will be `auto`.

+### Descr

+A component to show a description.

+Properties:

+- `title`: the title of the description

+The content of the description is passed to the `slot`.

 ### Iframe

 An iframe component to embed an external page.